 Request to Make a Delegation

 If you wish to make a delegation at an Authority, Executive Committee or Budget/Audit Advisory Board meeting, please complete and submit the Request for Delegation Form.
-Your request will be considered and you will be contacted by the CEO’s Office to confirm your delegation prior to being put on an agenda.
+Your request will be considered and you will be contacted by the Clerk’s Office to confirm your delegation prior to being put on an agenda.
 If approved, you will be allocated 5 minutes to address the board.
 Please read the information provided below to assist you in preparing to make a delegation.

 Members of the Authority wish to ensure that everyone who appears before the Authority is able to make a meaningful contribution.
 It is important to ensure that everyone understands the process and has a fair hearing before the Authority, its boards or committees.
 Not every issue can be resolved to the satisfaction of every delegate.
 However, by explaining the process and offering suggestions for delegations, there can be effective communication between delegations and the members of the Authority.